r-narayanan4/DevOps-recap-interview-qa/DevOps-recap-qa.md

 ## Final Questions

-## 1.How does Deepsense support professional development and continuous learning for its employees?
+## 1.How does your company support professional development and continuous learning for its employees?

-## 2.What opportunities for professional growth and development does Deepsense offer?
+## 2.What opportunities for professional growth and development does you company  offer?

 ## 3. What are the next steps in the hiring process?